Don't Cry (Bugzy Malone and Dermot Kennedy song)

 "Don't Cry" is a song by British rapper and actor Bugzy Malone and Irish singer-songwriter and musician Dermot Kennedy.
-It was released on 20 November 2020 as the third single from Malone's upcoming second studio album The Resurrection.
+It was released on 20 November 2020 as the third single from Malone's second studio album The Resurrection.
 The song was written by Bugzy Malone.

 Background

 Music video

 A music video to accompany the release of "Don't Cry" was first released onto YouTube on 19 November 2020.
 The video was directed by Myles Whittingham.
 The video shows a boxing match which reflects Bugzy Malone's journey since an almost fatal motorbike crash, which happened the previous year.